SatyamGaba/structure_from_motion/README.md

 #### [Option 1] On the ``ieng6.ucsd.edu`` server

-- Log into your account
+- Login with your credentials
     - `ssh {USERNAME}@ieng6.ucsd.edu`

 -  Launch TMUX